garrett-sutton/garrett-sutton.github.io/_posts/2024-6-22-chicago-prep.md

 The marathon adds another element to this.
-It's generally a "you've got one shot" type of race -- partially because there might not be another race and partially because there's a good chance you're still wrecked even after a bad day.
+It's generally a "you've got one shot" type of race -- partially because there might not be another race to sign up for and partially because there's a good chance you're still wrecked even after a bad day.
 And a bad day may be entirely out of your control.
 A bad day of weather, a bad day for your stomach, or a bad day for your legs